scp756-221/course-site/docs/a2/page.md

 12. Click on the instance ID link (it will look like `i-0fada0697f42aed7e`).
 This will bring up the instance summary.
 13. Locate the `Public IPv4 DNS` entry, mid-right of the page.
 It will look like `ec2-34-210-56-181.us-west-2.compute.amazonaws.com`.
 Don't do anything with it for now.

 You have just instantiated a virtual machine running Linux in one of Amazon's Oregon datacentres.
 The hardware for this machine is rather weak (~1 CPU core with ~0.5GB of RAM) and doesn't cost much to run (USD0.02/h which works out about CAD0.60/day).
-But it is more than sufficient for this exercise.
+But it is more than sufficient for this assignment.

 ### Build and run the music server